-Zinc mineralization at Ayawilca is predominantly hosted by the Pucara Group limestone, a Triassic-Jurassic limestone unit 150 to 250 m thick, which does not outcrop in the area of the Zinc Zone resource.
-The Pucara limestone is brecciated in the vicinity of the mineralization and adjacent to major faults.
+Zinc mineralization at Ayawilca is predominantly hosted by the Pucara Group limestone, a gently dipping limestone unit 150 to 250 m thick of Triassic-Jurassic age, which does not outcrop in the area of the Zinc Zone.
+The Pucara limestone is brecciated in the vicinity of the mineralization.
 The lower contact of the Pucara limestone is a low-angle east-dipping thrust fault, beneath which lies Excelsior Group metamorphosed sediments or "phyllite" of Paleozoic age.
-The limestone is overlain by Goyllarisguizga ("Goyllar") sandstones and siltstones of Cretaceous age, which outcrop extensively above the resource area and are typically gently east dipping.
-Goyllar sandstones host a minor component of the Zinc Zone resource, near the contact with limestone.
-The sandstones rocks typically acted as a silicified "seal" to the mineralization, the key reason as to why Ayawilca was not discovered until recent times.
-Mineralization is believed to be associated with Tertiary intrusions which have not yet been identified, and believed to post-date the uplift and folding of the sedimentary sequence.
+The limestone is overlain by Goyllarisguizga ("Goyllar") sandstones and siltstones 120 to 200 metres thick of Cretaceous age, which outcrop extensively above the resource area and are gently east dipping.
+Goyllar sandstones host a minor component of the Zinc Zone resource near the contact with limestone.
+The sandstone rocks acted as a "seal" to the mineralization, one of the reasons as to why Ayawilca was not discovered until recent times.
+Mineralization is believed to be associated with Tertiary intrusions which post-date uplift and folding of the sedimentary sequence.

-The Colquipucro Fault, a north-northwest trending steep-dipping fault system on the western side of the deposit, is an important structure and appears to control high-grade zinc mineralization at West and South Ayawilca.
-Numerous low-angle thrust faults acted as conduits for both the tin and zinc mineralization, both at the phyllite-limestone contact and within the limestone.
+The Colquipucro Fault, a north-northwest trending steep-dipping fault system on the western side of the deposit appears to control high-grade zinc mineralization at the West and South Ayawilca areas.
+Low-angle thrust faults acted as conduits for both the tin and zinc mineralization, both at the phyllite-limestone contact and within the limestone.
 An anticlinal fold hinge, which runs parallel to the Colquipucro Fault, appears to be have concentrated the high-grade zinc zones at South Ayawilca.

 Zinc mineralization occurs as sulphide "mantos" typically 5 to 30 m thick and up to 50 m thick.
-At West and South Ayawilca mantos are stacked on top of each other, and mineralization can be continuous over vertical thicknesses of 100 to 150 m.
-Zinc mantos at Central and East Ayawilca are typically narrower, although individual mantos can be horizontally-continuous over hundreds of metres.
-Zinc mineralization occurs as iron-rich sphalerite ("marmatite") accompanied with lower iron sphalerite, pyrite, magnetite with minor pyrrhotite, galena, arsenopyrite, and chalcopyrite, together with chlorite, clay, siderite, and quartz.
+At West and South Ayawilca mantos are stacked on top of each other to form thick almost continuous zones with vertical thicknesses of 100 to 150 m.
+Zinc mantos at Central and East Ayawilca are typically narrower, with individual mantos horizontally continuous over hundreds of metres.
+Zinc mineralization occurs as iron-rich sphalerite ("marmatite") accompanied by low-iron sphalerite, pyrite, magnetite with minor pyrrhotite, galena, arsenopyrite, and chalcopyrite, together with chlorite, clay, siderite, and quartz.

-The Tin Zone mineralization which predates the zinc, typically forms thick sulphide mantos at the contact of the limestone and phyllite.
+The Tin Zone mineralization predates the zinc, and typically forms thick flat-lying sulphide mantos at the contact of the limestone and phyllite.
 The tin mantos consist of pyrrhotite with lesser quartz, chlorite, cassiterite, pyrite, and chalcopyrite.
 Quartz stockworks in the phyllite can also host tin mineralization.
-The Colquipucro Silver Zone was mined at a small scale in historic times, for lead and silver.
+The Colquipucro Silver Zone was mined at a small scale in historic times for lead and silver.
 Mineralization is hosted by parallel east-west trending, steeply north-dipping oxidized iron-manganese fractures in Goyllar sandstones.
-Silver mineralization occurs from surface to a depth of about 80 m associated with iron oxides.
+Silver mineralization occurs from surface to a depth of about 80 m associated with iron and manganese oxides.